vhumpa/dogtail/README.md

 ### dogtail 1.0.1

-Rebased with a number of contributions that were done to the master branch while we were working on Wayland and we have accidentaly not included them in 1.0.
+Sep 6 2024 - Rebased with a number of contributions that were done to the master branch while we were working on Wayland and we have accidentaly not included them in 1.0.
 See https://gitlab.com/dogtail/dogtail/-/issues/31

 Also returned couple of modules we thought were of no use (tc, wrapped) but were proved otherwise to keep 1.0 fully compatible with 0.x.

 ### dogtail 1.0.2

-Cummulated two updates - bugfixes - and releasing as minor release.
+Oct 24 2024 - Cummulated two updates - bugfixes - and releasing as minor release.
 Update for sniff: Switched using XPM icons to PNG as the most recent gdk pixbug no longer supports them (fixes no icons in most recent system) - thanks to Jiri Prajzner Using specific configuration for the debug logger to prevent duplicit logging - MR#39 - thanks to Jiri Kortus

+### dogtail 1.0.3

+Nov 13 2024 - Minor release again containing two updates
+- utils: get_current_x_window_position: Support running without a wm
+- tree : Improve center property calculation in Node class Thanks Samuel Thibault and mikigo for the MR and discussion!

 ## How does it work in brief?